dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * wait with `park/unpark` methods - similar to `Object.wait` but use native OS implementation
 * create function sizeOf to get size of objects
 * remove strings from memory
-Basic example with class instantiation & throwing checked exception
+* treat variable as volatile without `volatile` keyword using `getXXXVolatile/putXXXVolatile` Basic example with class instantiation & throwing checked exception
 ```java
 import java.lang.reflect.Field;